santiago-webdev/Zettelpy/README.md

 - Having an $EDITOR setted up.
 I'm using Neovim in here
 - For identifying the Luhmann-ID I'm using ctags, it works well with Neovim.
 - Ripgrep, to search for the ID from outside
-- Okular (I would find a way to change this in the mean time just don't use "-v")
+- Okular (I would find a way to change this in the meantime just don't use "-v" if you don't like it)
 - For creating the index.md I'm using a command called exa, it probably is in your distro's repo